isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 #### Limitations

-However, the survey respondents might represent a specific demographic and could limit the generalization of the results.
+However, the survey respondents might still represent a specific demographic and could limit the generalization of the results.

 ## 4. Data integrity and privacy